thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Day 43

-Fix existing bugs on the app and cleaned up UI.
+Fixed existing bugs on the app and cleaned up UI.

+## Day 44

+Fixed all bugs and made app ready for demo day.
+Worked on demo day presentation also.